What Is a High-Yield Savings Account?

-Big family getaways require lots of planning and spending.
+Big family getaways can require a lot of planning and spending.
 With a high APY, it could take less time to gather the funds for your vacation.

 Other big purchases

-A high-yield savings account offers key benefits, from the opportunity to make your money grow over time with little risk, to the federal government’s protection of that money.
-That’s why savings accounts should be regarded differently than, for example, checking accounts.
+A high-yield savings account offers key benefits, from the opportunity to make your money grow over time with little risk to the federal government’s protection of that money.
+That’s why savings accounts should be regarded differently than checking accounts.